 Keep an eye out, too, for correspondence from insurance companies.
 Many companies send annual statements to policyholders.
 Also, when premium payments are missed, insurers generally attempt to contact policyholders or policyowners by letter or sometimes email.

-Contact the deceased’s financial advisor or estate planning attorney, who may know of a policy, especially if it funds a trust or business transfer.
+Contact the deceased’s financial professional or estate planning attorney, who may know of a policy, especially if it funds a trust or business transfer.

 But don’t limit your search to an individual life insurance policy.